GMAT Percentiles (And Why They Don’t Really Matter) – Updated for 2024

 How are GMAT Percentiles Calculated?

-GMAT percentiles are calculated by GMAC, the Graduate Management Admissions Council, which owns and operates the GMAT.
-They compare your scaled Quant and scaled Verbal scores, which have score ranges from 6 to 51, to other test takers.
+In the Legacy version of the GMAT, they compare your scaled Quant and scaled Verbal scores, which have score ranges from 6 to 51, to other test takers.
 This is separate from your total GMAT score, which can range from 200 to 800 points.
-Your percentile for each section of the GMAT represents the percentage of applicants who you outperformed on that section.

 So, for example, if you score in the 80th percentile on the Verbal section, you did better than 80% of all other test takers on that section.
 By definition, the percentile ranges from just above zero, to 99.99.
 (You can’t reach 100th percentile because you can’t outperform yourself on the GMAT.)